asitshakya789/Face-Recognition-project/README.md

 Verify that Python and pip are correctly installed by running the following command:

       python --version

+ Step 2: Create a Virtual Environment

+Navigate to your project directory and create a virtual environment:

+    python -m venv venv

-Step 2: Install dlib and cmake
+Step 3: Install dlib and cmake

 Note: Make sure to run the Command Prompt as an administrator and navigate to the same folder where you want to install face recognition.